 Most of the creeks and rivers we explore via lilo can only be accessed on foot, so participants need good fitness to complete the walk to and from the river.
 No previous experiences is necessary.

-Here are a few classic Central Tablelands liloing adventures
+Here are a few classic Central Tablelands liloing adventures we recommend

 Wollangambe River Canyon